Benefits of statically typed functional programming? Wrong question.

 Now you could say, but ”all code is knowledge, with an if-statement it is clear that the x variable needs to be smaller than 5!”.
 It’s true – all code tells the computer something – the question is which solution is the most scalable and friendly to both human and computer.
 When the program grows, and the “smaller than 5 check” moves to another function, file or module, this previously clear fact will be very difficult to spot.

 Quick detour – ”X as Code”, X-as-C

-The last two decades, approaches like ”Configuration-as-Code” and ”Infrastructure-as-Code” has grown tremendously in popularity and made organizations much less reliant on a few number of individuals to setup a new server or application cluster.
+In the last two decades, approaches like ”Configuration-as-Code” and ”Infrastructure-as-Code” have grown tremendously in popularity and made organizations much less reliant on a few individuals to set up a new server or application cluster.
 These approaches are often declarative, the focus of the reader/programmer is what you want to happen – not exactly how.
 You state, ”ssh should be configured” not ”>command1 -x; command2 -y -z; etc… ”

 This invites people who are not experts in the given technology to participate and change the wanted end state without having to understand the nitty-gritty details.
 The knowledge that ”ssh should be configured” is stated explicitly once, leaving the details to be sorted out somewhere else.